francesco-dorati/steganograpy/README.md

 001001(01) 011010(10) 100100(01) 111000(01)

 Since only the least significat bits are modified, the diffference between the two images is imperceptible.

+### Process
+Pseudocode for the process:
+#### Encrypt
+- transform user input into binary and add 16x`'0'` at the end
+- loop through the image
+  - get pixel colors
+  - modify pixel colors
+  - save updated pixel colors to outfile
+- write changes to outfile
+#### Decrypt
+- loop through the image until 16x`'0'` found
+  - read least two significat bytes and save them into a variable
+- transform binary into text

 ### Usage